 Bob Pittman has said, “Charlie Warner was one of my first and most important mentors—and we have remained close ever since.
 He helped me think through sales issues at MTV Networks in the early 80's and, in the late 90's, he came into AOL to help us build the structure of our Interactive sales group—first as a consultant and then a member of the interactive sales management team.
 His experience and insight is valuable at every level in a sales organization, from the issues of the senior managers, all the way to training salespeople.”

-Charlie has also served as a management and sales consultant and trainer for CBS, ABC, ESPN, MTV, Fox, Hearst Magazines, Microsoft, and many other major media and online companies.
-He was also VP, General Manager, of WNBC/AM (now WFAN), WMAQ/AM and WKQX/FM, WWSW/AM and WPEZ/FM, and CBS Radio Spot Sales.
+Charlie has also served as a management and sales consultant and trainer for CBS, ABC, ESPN, MTV, Fox, Hearst Magazines, Microsoft and many other major media and online companies.
+He was also VP, General Manager, of WNBC/AM (now WFAN) in New York, WMAQ/AM and WKQX/FM in Chicago, WWSW/AM and WPEZ/FM in Pittsburg and CBS Radio Spot Sales.

 Consulting and Management/Sales Training Seminar Clients